2026 Bike & BargeReady to Book

 Meals: B

 The route takes you gradually closer to the valley of the Lima River, where the village of Ponte da Lima is located, the oldest in Portugal.
 The cobble stoned streets are a delight to walk through and there are many points of interest including museums, historic houses, a prision tower (now a library) and the main square, Largo de Camoes.
 The medieval bridge spanning the Lima River has Roman foundations but was rebuilt in 1368.
 Many festivals also take place here including Vaca das Cordas in June (the day before Corpus Christi), medieval markets in August, and Feiras Novas on the third weekend in September, a party which goes on for 3 days.
 Overnight in Ponte de Lima.
-Distance 17km/10.5mi
+Distance 18km/11.3mi, ascent 630m/2067ft, descent 715m/2345ft

 Meals: B